m0rtyn/csv-reader/README.md

 ### Second release
 - [x] Add a Readme file with the instructions on how to set up and start your website.
+- [x] Add an option to remove any file from the list.
-- [ ] Count of users stored in the file each file.
+- [ ] Count of users stored in the each file.
 - [ ] Show the average age of all the users.
-- [ ] Add an option to remove any file from the list.

 ### Third release
 - [ ] Show a loading state while the API request is in progress.